 Our fears, our hopes, our aims, are one, our comforts and our cares.

-4. Jesus-like Love Does Not Boast or Show Off: Johann Sebastian Bach (1685-1750) began many of his compositions with the inscription, “Jesus, help me!,” and signed his works “Soli Deo Gloria” (to God alone be glory).
+4. Jesus-like Love Does Not Boast or Show Off: Johann Sebastian Bach (1685-1750) began many of his compositions with the inscription, “Jesus, help me!,” and signed them “Soli Deo Gloria” (to God alone be glory).
 Bach was a devout and committed Christian, and if he could behave so modestly with all his genius, then we must do the same with whatever abilities the Lord gives us.
-In marriage, in God’s church, and in the workplace we can accomplish great things for Christ providing we are not greedy about who gets the credit.
+In marriage, in God’s church, and in the workplace, we can accomplish great things for Christ providing we are not greedy about who gets the credit.

 At the Last Supper Jesus spoke about laying down His life for us on the cross.
 And the twelve apostles totally missed it.
-They start disputing about who of them was the greatest.
+They start disputing about who of them was greatest.
 Christ says that pagans lord it over one another, “but you are not to be like that.
 Instead, the greatest among you should be…the one who serves.”8

-Arthur “Art” S. DeMoss (1926-1979) was a Christian businessman who made his fortune by mass marketing insurance policies via television ads.
-When he was young, Art was a rebel, wild, involved in gambling, living far from God.
-But in 1950, the Holy Spirit showed him Christ, and brought Art to repent and trust Jesus as Lord and Savior.
+Arthur s.
+“Art” DeMoss (1926-1979) was a Christian businessman who made his fortune by mass marketing insurance policies via television ads.
+When he was young, Art was a rebel, wild, and involved in gambling, living far from God.
+But in 1950, the Holy Spirit brought Art to repent and trust Jesus as Lord and Savior.
 DeMoss never got over the wonder of God graciously saving him.
 When you asked Art, “How are you doing?,” he would often answer, “Better than I deserve.”
 All of us ought to say that!
 “Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners—of whom I am the worst, the chief, the foremost.”9